Dpravakuchipudi/facebook-vaccine-campaign/README.md

 This analysis blends statistical methods, causal inference, and network science to assess how different Facebook ad strategies influence vaccine uptake.

-1. Statistical Evaluation
+- **1. Statistical Evaluation:**
-Compared vaccine uptake rates across groups using bar plots and proportions
+- Compared vaccine uptake rates across groups using bar plots and proportions

-Measured attitude changes pre- and post-intervention
+- Measured attitude changes pre- and post-intervention

-Used Chi-square tests to assess if uptake differences were statistically significant
+- Used Chi-square tests to assess if uptake differences were statistically significant

-Performed a t-test to evaluate the effect of social connectivity (centrality) on vaccination
+- Performed a t-test to evaluate the effect of social connectivity (centrality) on vaccination

-2. Causal Inference
+- **2. Causal Inference**
-Applied Intention-to-Treat (ITT) and Treatment-on-the-Treated (TOT) frameworks to estimate campaign impact
+- Applied Intention-to-Treat (ITT) and Treatment-on-the-Treated (TOT) frameworks to estimate campaign impact

-Built a logistic regression model incorporating:
+- Built a logistic regression model incorporating:

-Assigned ad group

-Vaccine hesitancy

-Trust in science
+-  Assigned ad group , Vaccine hesitancy , Trust in science

-Found that emotional ads had the strongest effect even after controlling for these factors
+- Found that emotional ads had the strongest effect even after controlling for these factors

-3. Network Insights (Simulated Social Structure) Simulated a social network using the Erdős–Rényi model
+- **3. Network Insights (Simulated Social Structure)**
+- Simulated a social network using the Erdős–Rényi model

-Measured degree centrality to identify influential nodes
+- Measured degree centrality to identify influential nodes

-Detected communities to explore group-level clustering of vaccine behaviors
+- Detected communities to explore group-level clustering of vaccine behaviors

-Found higher uptake among well-connected individuals and distinct variation across social groups
+- Found higher uptake among well-connected individuals and distinct variation across social groups

-All code-generated outputs, graphs, and statistical results are saved in the outputs/ folder for full reproducibility.
+- All code-generated outputs, graphs, and statistical results are saved in the outputs/ folder for full reproducibility.

 ---